 If you really want to save the freezer, it will take some time to clear out the rancid meat.
 Scrub with bleach.

 We had this happen to us several years ago, when it accidentally got unplug & sat for a week before we 'discovered'' it.
 Whew, but we plugged it in, let it freeze back up, then dumped the food inside to a container we took to the land fill where they disposed of it by buying it in something we didn't have.
 Then we cleaned it out with baking soda & water.
 LOTS OF BAKING SODA.

 Then we placed newspapers & barbecue briquets inside on the paper & let sit for 3 days...we then replaced the sills, cause it did leave the smell in them, cleaned it with bleach solution and placed another round of newspaper in with briquets & BAKING SODA.
-It completely took the smell out, still have it, and have never smelled it.
-We have even moved 2 times since and being unplugged during the move we put newspaper & soda in, just as a precautionary measure, but no smell or anything.

 This freezer is almost 55 yrs. old too!
 VERY THICK SIDES If it is operable, then it is worth the try....let us know how it goes...Good Luck..Vicki in KY